nikolashn/basque/README.md

 ```

 ## Command-line options
 Run `basque -h` for a list of command-line options.
-The makefile will also install a man page.
+The makefile will also install a man page with further details about these options.

 ## License
 Basque is licensed under the GNU General Public License v3.0.